travis-ci/docs-travis-ci-com/user/encryption-keys.md

 Having incomplete data will cause `bash` to dump the error statement to the log, which contains portions of your sensitive data.

-Thus, you need to escape symbols such as braces, parentheses, backslashes, and pipe symbols.
+Thus, you need to escape [special characters](http://www.tldp.org/LDP/abs/html/special-chars.html) such as braces, parentheses, backslashes, and pipe symbols.
 For example, when you want to assign the string `6&a(5!1Ab\` to `FOO`, you need to execute:

 ```bash